quagghyyIU/ClashRoyaleProject/tcr/CONFIG_GUIDE.md

 - **King Tower** (Type: "KING"): The main tower.
 If destroyed, the game ends.
 - **Guard Tower 1** (Type: "GUARD1"): Must be destroyed before attacking Guard Tower 2 or King Tower.
 - **Guard Tower 2** (Type: "GUARD2"): Can only be attacked after Guard Tower 1 is destroyed.

+## Core Gameplay Constants (Mana, etc.)

+While the files above define troop and tower base stats, several core gameplay constants, especially those related to the mana system, are defined directly in the server's source code.
+These are found in `tcr/internal/shared/constants.go`.

+Key constants include:
+- `InitialMana`: Players start with this much mana.
+(Default: 15)
+- `ManaRegenRate`: Mana regenerated at the start of each player's turn.
+(Default: 5)
+- `MaxMana`: The maximum mana a player can hold.
+(Default: 20)

+These values have been set to provide a more fluid gameplay experience.